Institute for Vocal Advancement

 An increase in range is an automatic result of the voice operating functionally the way it is intended to operate.
 It takes time to smooth out this new range, but it is a by-product of good vocal function.

 All this information about muscular resistance is the science-y way of saying ‘we get your voice to work as intended’.
 Vocal balance is the key here.
 We don’t want too much muscle, too little muscle, too much air, too little air, too much resistance, too little resistance, etc. We want to train the voice to keep all of these factors in equilibrium.
 Once we have that balance, we then work on exploring dynamic range within that balance.
-This is a much longer process than some might think.

 It’s not that we don’t want to tell you how to do it in a blog article, it’s that we cannot adequately describe it in words.
 It requires specific tools to deliver that experience to you and your specific voice.
 It’s only by experiencing it for yourself that it begins to make sense.